XNA provides a neat little system for you to organize your

 (excuse the long name, haven’t found anything more concise yet),

-deriving from DrawableComponent
+deriving from DrawableComponent, only handles

-the management of the GraphicsDevice
+the management of the GraphicsDevice.

 This will be a breaking change in the next Nuclex Framework